-Donated Facilities: The Organization conducts its primary operations from a facility located on the campus of Woodmont Christian Church ("Church").
+Donated Facilities: The Organization conducts its primary operations from a facility located on the campus of Woodmont Christian Church (the "Church").
 The Church provides such space rent free to the Organization.
+During 2016, another not-for-profit organization donated space for expanded operations of the Organization at a second location.